Gordon Joins National Intelligence University Foundation

 /EIN News/ -- Fairfax, VA, Dec.
 03, 2019 (GLOBE NEWSWIRE) -- For immediate release

-Susan Gordon, former principal deputy director of national intelligence, will help lead the National Intelligence University Foundation (NIUF) as the vice chair.
-Gordon joins other intelligence professionals assisting the foundation, including Chairman Gen. Mike Hayden, USAF (Ret.), principal, The Chertoff Group; Lt.
-Gen. Ronald L. Burgess Jr., USA (Ret.), chief operating officer, Auburn University; and Dr. Stephen Cambone, associate vice chancellor for cybersecurity initiatives and professor of practice, Texas A&M University.
+Susan Gordon, former principal deputy director of national intelligence, has joined the National Intelligence University Foundation (NIUF) as the vice chair of its board of directors.
+Gordon joins the foundation’s chair, Gen. Michael V. Hayden, USAF (Ret.), in leading the organization.
+The NIUF contributes to the National Intelligence University’s education, research and outreach missions and also oversees the NIU Alumni Association.

-Prior to working at the Office of the Director of National Intelligence, Gordon was the deputy director of the National Geospatial-Intelligence Agency (NGA), a position she held following her service in the CIA as the director of the its Information Operations Center and senior cyber adviser to the agency’s director concurrently.

-Gordon’s career at the CIA began in 1981 as an analyst in the Office of Scientific and Weapons Research, Directorate of Intelligence.
-She later moved to the agency’s Directorate of Science and Technology and became the first director of the Office of Advanced Analytic Tools.
-While at the agency, she rose to senior executive positions in each of its four directorates: operations, analysis, science and technology, and support.
-Gordon worked at the CIA for more than 25 years.

-Gordon has been recognized for her executive leadership through numerous awards, including the Presidential Rank Award at the distinguished level.
-She earned her bachelor of science degree from Duke University where she was the captain of the Blue Devils women’s basketball team.
+She has been recognized for her executive leadership through numerous awards, including the Presidential Rank Award at the distinguished level.
+Gordon earned her bachelor of science degree from Duke University where she was the captain of the Blue Devils women’s basketball team.

-The NIUF was established in 2011 and is a nonprofit organization affiliated with AFCEA International.
-The foundation’s mission is to foster, encourage and promote the educational, scientific, literary and charitable purposes of the NIU.
-It also advises NIU’s president regarding matters that affect the university’s mission and is committed to assisting the university, its graduates and its supporters.
+The NIUF is a nonprofit 501(c)(3) organization and was established in 2011 by AFCEA International to foster, encourage and promote the educational, scientific, literary and charitable purposes of the NIU.
+The foundation also advises NIU’s president regarding matters that affect the university’s mission and is committed to assisting the university, its graduates and its supporters.

 Additional information about the National Intelligence University is available online.
 Learn more about AFCEA International on the association’s website.